Duchess of York ‘moved to tears’ by coronation of King Charles

 The duchess, who shares the same house as Prince Andrew even though they have been divorced since 1992, was not invited to the coronation, joining other notable figures including Earl Spencer, brother of Princess Diana, in being snubbed.

-She joined the royal family at the late Queen’s funeral last September, sitting alongside her daughters, but has spoken about not minding at being excluded from today’s events.
+She joined the royal family at the late Queen’s funeral last September, sitting alongside her daughters, but has spoken about not being concerned at being excluded from today’s events.

 She told ITV’s Good Morning Britain: “It’s a state occasion and being divorced, I don’t think you can have it both ways,” she said.
 “I am divorced, and I’m really loving being divorced to my ex-husband, not from my ex-husband, it’s quite a differentiate.”